 But in general, in the US in most states, to buy a motorcycle, you need a local driver’s license or at least an ID card, which means you need a visa for at least temporary residency (not as a tourist) and a local address.
 You may also need an SSN, which you need a local address to get.

-Compounding the insurance problem is that most travel insurance companies require you to be renting a motorcycle — it says so explicitly in the contract.
+Compounding the insurance problem is that most travel insurance companies require you to rent a motorcycle — it says so explicitly in the contract.